harvard-vpal/adaptive-engine/README.md

 docker-compose -f docker-compose_local.yaml up
 ```

-The engine should now be available at localhost:8000
+The engine should now be available at localhost:8000.
+Try opening localhost:8000/engine/api in a web browser.

 ## Running tests
 [Django unit tests](https://docs.djangoproject.com/en/1.11/topics/testing/overview/) in `app/tests` can be run using